Rikthepixel/2-Hour-Front-Page/README.md

 I have hosted the end product on github pages.
 It isn't the best looking website, but I am pretty happy with the result!

 https://rikthepixel.github.io/2-Hour-Front-Page/

+**note:** This repository will stay as is and will never be edited again (hence why it is archived), otherwise it would defeat the purpose of the challenge 😋.